 To illustrate this with an example let’s say we join a company using a single year vesting schedule.
 Let’s assume their stock is priced at $10 / share and I get $1000 worth of stock in the first year, meaning I will get 100 shares.
 The next year, if the price is $20 / share at $1000 worth of stock, I will now only get 50 shares.
 In total over the two years, I’d have 150 shares.
 Whereas if I had a grant for the two years together (typically 4, using 2 for sake of example), and locked in the price at $10 in the beginning, I’d actually have a total of 200 shares!

 Some other companies have some similar structures as well.
 Snap and Stripe have both eliminated 1 year cliffs from their offers.
 Stripe has also introduced a 1 year schedule similar to Lyft.
 Interestingly, Google has also introduced a much more front-loaded vesting schedule.
-They are now offering a 40–28–20–12 schedule (probably as close to the inverse of Amazon’s vesting schedule as we’ve seen).
+They are now offering a 40–28–20–12 schedule (sitting in stark contrast to Amazon's back-loaded vesting schedule and although less aggressive, ByteDance's as well).

 Seems like companies are starting to embrace the career liquidity that employees have in the tech industry.
 They almost expect people to leave after a year or two.
 But maybe not everyone — perhaps they can now more than compensate employees who are in it for the long term.
 The most compelling refreshers can now go to the most impactful employees who are interested to stay and see the company grow.